 TIP SHEET Consent: Written Consent Materials

 Written Consent Materials

 Written consent materials should be designed as teaching tools that provide information in a thoughtful, meaningful way rather than serving as a checklist of regulatory requirements.
-The regulations do require certain characteristics and elements of consent to be present, but researchers have flexibility in how to satisfy these requirements.
+The regulations do require certain general requirements and elements of consent to be present, but researchers have flexibility in how to satisfy these requirements.

 Structure and Format

-- The consent form must begin with a concise and focused presentation the Key Information (GUIDANCE Consent Key Information) that a reasonable person would want to know in order to make a decision about whether to participate in research.
+- The consent form must begin with a concise and focused presentation of the Key Information that a reasonable person would want to know in order to make a decision about whether to participate in research.